-These exercises use just the notes and rhythms for the Stage, and also give some help with fingering.
+These exercises use just the notes and rhythms for the Stage, and also include the chord changes.
 If you want to sight-read fluently and accurately, get into the simple habit of working through each exercise in the following ways before you begin to play it:

 - Make sure you understand the rhythm and counting.
-Clap the exercise through. - Look at the shape of the tune, particularly the highest and lowest notes.
-Which finger do you need to start on to be able to play it?
-The exercises have this fingering added to get you started. - Try to hear the piece through in your head.
-Always play the first note to help.
+Tap the exercise through, with the chord changes. - Look at the shape of the tune, particularly the highest and lowest notes.
+Which finger do you need to start on to be able to play it? - Try to hear the piece through in your head.
+Always play the first note to help and play without the chords at first if you prefer.